-- Teachers adapt planning to support the needs of children with SEND. - Teachers use a variety of teaching styles and cater for different learning styles to allow children with SEND to fully access the curriculum. - Teachers and other adults in the classroom work together to give targeted support according to the child's needs. - The child is fully involved in learning in the classroom. - Strategies which may be suggested by the SENCO or other professionals working with the child are in place to support the child to learn.
+- Teachers adapt planning to support the needs of children with SEND. - Teachers use a variety of teaching styles and cater for different learning styles to allow children with SEND to fully access the curriculum. - Teachers and other adults in the classroom work together to give targeted support according to the child's needs. - The child is fully involved in learning in the classroom. - Strategies which may be suggested by the SENDCO or other professionals working with the child are in place to support the child to learn.

-Specific group interventions;
+Specific group interventions.

 - This could be for reading, communication, speech and language, writing, phonics, reading comprehension, spelling, maths, social skills, emotional support, physical literacy, listening and attention, sensory needs, physiotherapy or confidence building.
 These could be delivered by a teacher, TA, or intervention support staff.

 - This year, we are running the following interventions:

-- Talk Boost in EY and KS1

 - Precision Teaching

 - Individual speech and language interventions under guidance from a speech and language therapist

 - Speech and Language Link

-- Physical Literacy

 - Musical Gems

 - Dough Disco

+- Numicon

 - Listening and Attention/Communication

-- Launchpad for Literacy

-- EAL pre teaching